victorteokw/scaffold-kit-io/docs/introduction.md

 several commands, the execution and options are automatically merged.

-* __reversible instruction__ with a builtin function, you can reverse an instruction into it's reversed instruction.
+* __reversible instruction__ with a builtin function, you can reverse an instruction into its reversed instruction.
 For example, reverse installing into removing, reverse creating a file into deleting a file.

 * __behavioral__ create complicated scaffold tool with builtin behavioral